 My recommendations for up-and-coming scientists…

 Zootles is created for children 2-6 years old.
 Each issue includes a featured animal, number, and phoneme sound.
-Counting and sound recognition games are built into the content, along with read aloud stories, poems and more.
-Zoobook below is for older children.
+Counting and sound recognition games are built into the content, along with read-aloud stories, poems and more.
+Zoobooks below is for older children.

 Zoobooks is an encyclopedia of animals, a magazine series containing 58 different titles on animals from A-Z. Each Zoobooks issue contains facts about a specific animal or group of animals and includes interactive pullout activity pages to help children enjoy learning.
 This science magazine for kids uses words, photographs, and illustrations to make complex concepts easily understandable for 5 – 12-year-olds.